-Land Use Planning actions include reviewing DCP Chapter A2 - Ecologically Sustainable Development to ensure alignment of with the Climate Emergency commitment and net zero emissions targets, and investigation into how to encourage sustainable development outcomes, including but not limited to community education, broad ranging incentives, and property marketing tools.
+A Climate Change Mitigation Action Plan is now being prepared to guide how the targets are going to be achieved.
+It will set out a range of actions for Council to reduce its emissions and to support the community and businesses to reduce their emissions, including actions to improve sustainability outcomes of development.
+This will include reviewing DCP Chapter A2 - Ecologically Sustainable Development to ensure alignment of with the Climate Emergency commitment and net zero emissions targets, and investigation into how to encourage sustainable development outcomes, including but not limited to community education, broad ranging incentives, and property marketing tools.

-5.2.2 Environmental Sustainable Wollongong 2030: A Climate Healthy City Strategy (draft)
+5.2.2 Environmental Sustainable Wollongong 2030: A Climate Healthy City Strategy (draft) A revised and updated Environmental Sustainability Strategy is currently being prepared and will be exhibited later this year.

-The Wollongong community have told us that they are concerned about climate change and are supportive of Council being a leader and an advocate for, and working with, all areas of our community to reduce emissions and waste, improve climate resilience and create a sustainable Wollongong.
+Our Wollongong community have told us that they are concerned about climate change and are supportive of Council being a leader and an advocate for, and working with, all areas of our community to reduce emissions and waste, improve climate resilience and create a sustainable Wollongong.